-Back in August, John Deere introduced a host of new agricultural products, ranging from new tractors to windrowers.
-One of the headlines of the product release was the announcement of the 8000 Series Self-Propelled Forage Harvester lineup, with models ranging from 375 to 832 hp.
+In 2016, John Deere introduced a host of new agricultural products, which ranged from new tractors to windrowers.
+One of the headlines of that product release was the announcement of the 8000 Series Self-Propelled Forage Harvester lineup, with models ranging from 375 to 832 hp.
 The most powerful of these models, the 8800, is worth taking a closer look at.

-The John Deere 8800 Forage Harvester is designed to provide season-long reliability and excellent cutting performance.
+John Deere Forage Harvesters are specifically designed to help operators boost efficiency without compromising on the quality of their harvest.
+The John Deere 8800 Forage Harvester is specifically designed to provide season-long reliability and excellent cutting performance.
 Here are some of its key features and benefits:

 Optimized Machine Layout